Build your first Teams app using C#

 Prepare your development environment

-The first thing to do is to prepare your development environment.
+Before you begin, you must prepare your development environment.
 Custom app uploading must be enabled for the Office 365 organization where you want to build your app.
 If you need a dedicated development tenant, you can sign up for the Office 365 developer program.
 For more information, see setup your development environment.

 To complete this tutorial, you need to install the following tools: